 Whether it’s exercising or updating your resume you just need to get yourself started.
 It’s fine if you can only do it for 10 minutes but usually you’ll find that once you’ve started, you’ll keep going for much longer than that.

-Also, sometimes, you have been working hard and you start thinking, “there’s got to be an easier way” so you start researching for something.
-Usually, you’ll find that “no, there isn’t an easier way.”
+Also, sometimes, you've been working hard and you start thinking, “There’s got to be an easier way” so you start researching for something.
+Usually, you’ll find that “No, there isn’t an easier way.”
 You just need to do the work.
 It’s why there will probably always be “Get Rich Quick” schemes.
 People want the final result but not have to do the work to get there.